CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 ## Example Configuration File

-The following example `/etc/cumulus/datapath/traffic.conf` datapath configuration file applies to 10G, 40G, and 100G switches on Broadcom Tomahawk, Trident II, Trident II+, or Trident3 and Mellanox Spectrum [platforms](http://cumulusnetworks.com/hcl/) only.
+The following example `/etc/cumulus/datapath/traffic.conf` datapath configuration file applies to 10G, 40G, and 100G switches on Broadcom Tomahawk, Trident II, Trident II+, or Trident3 and Mellanox Spectrum {{<exlink url="https://cumulusnetworks.com/hcl/" text="platforms">}} only.

 - For the default source packet fields and mapping, each selected packet field must have a block of mapped values.
 Any packet field value that is not specified in the configuration is assigned to a default internal switch priority.
 The configuration applies to every forwarding port unless a custom remark configuration is defined for that port (see below).
 - For the default remark packet fields and mapping, each selected packet field should have a block of mapped values.
 Any internal switch priority value that is not specified in the configuration is assigned to a default packet field value.
 The configuration applies to every forwarding port unless a custom remark configuration is defined for that port (see below).